-Incase this is the first Burning Man post you have arrived at on my blog, I just want to let you know there are a few others that may help you plan and consider this epic adventure:
+In case this is the first Burning Man post you have arrived at on my blog, I just want to let you know there are a few others that may help you plan and consider this epic adventure:

-As you can imagine, I’ve been getting a lot of questions about Burning Man through my DM’s, comments and in tweets so i’ve done my best to answer them all for you in this post.
+As you can imagine, I’ve been getting a lot of questions about Burning Man through my DM’s, comments and in tweets, so I’ve done my best to answer them all for you in this post.
 If you have a question that hasn’t been noted or answered here, please leave a comment below and I will update this blog post to accommodate for it!

-Nope, aside from buying ice there is ZERO VENDING what so ever.
+Nope, aside from buying ice there is ZERO VENDING whatsoever.
 Burners bring, they gift and they share to survive.
 Buying and selling of goods is considered a distraction to connecting and creating relationships.

-The understanding that I had about the ‘gifting concept’ before I went was that i’d be there with a little bag of goodies handing them out in exchange for my dinner.
+The understanding that I had about the ‘gifting concept’ before I went was that I’d be there with a little bag of goodies handing them out in exchange for my dinner.
 As in, I thought what I bought as ‘my gift’ would buy me other things due to the absence of actual ‘money’.

 The gifting concept is bigger than that and works on a much larger scale.
 The things you bring don’t substitute currency, it’s more of a ‘bring something that people may enjoy, and if everyone brings enjoyable things there will be enough enjoyment to go around’.

-For example some people came loaded with pop tarts, some with chapsticks, some bought barrels of rose, some bought barrels of iced coffee.
+For example, some people came loaded with pop tarts, some with chapsticks, some bought barrels of rosé, some bought barrels of iced coffee.
 Others bring art cars and stages, there are many different levels of ‘bringing’ and you can do it on whatever scale you fancy.

 Of course chapsticks and pop tarts aren’t enough to survive on which is where you separate the ‘gifting’ from you actually bringing your food and drink.